BLOG

 8. Creating Functional Specifications

 Clear functional specifications prevent misunderstandings and costly mistakes.
-They ensure everyone involved understands what is required, reducing the likelihood of rework or delays.
-For example, if a business analyst specifies that a new e-commerce platform must support multiple payment methods, the developers can design the system accordingly from the outset.
+When a business analyst specifies that an e-commerce platform must support multiple payment methods, credit card tokenization, and PCI DSS compliance, developers can design the system correctly from project inception.

 9. Training and Support